srubel19065/IaC/Ansible/ansible.md

 ### node playbook
 1. `---`  this is at the beginning and shows interpreter that it is a yaml file
-2. `hosts: ` - set the location of where you want the playbook ran
-3. `gather_facts: yes` - shows logs, this is optional and isnt needed
+2. `gather_facts: yes` - shows logs, this is optional and isnt needed
-4. `become: true` - this gives sudo permissions
+3. `become: true` - this gives sudo permissions
-5. Tasks:
+4. Tasks:
    1. install nodejs - if you specificy `shell: ...` you can put in shell commands
    2. Clone the git repo that has the app folder
    3. Cd into the app folder and install npm